 Some of our "uncured" items do NOT have celery powder and these will not last as long in the fridge.

 These will NOT last in your fridge for 45 days.
 I would keep them frozen and just thaw a few days ahead of time like any other pre-cooked food.

 Examples of this which do NOT have any celery nitrates include:

-Keep these items in your freezer until you plan to use in the next 5 days.
+While these items can remain unopened in your fridge for a couple of weeks, it is best to keep these items in your freezer until you plan to use them within the next 5 days.